-- 12.2.1 The LATP identifies several priorities to improve the villages' sustainable transport links to other areas (see Map 17): - 12.2.1.1 Improving the walking and cycling routes to nearby villages, particularly the A6 and Sharpenhoe Road, are felt to be particularly poor, with routes often overgrown, and of poor quality where they are provided. - 12.2.1.2 The Village benefits from an hourly commercial bus service, but the limited types of stops, poor connectivity to e.g., Harlington railway station, and poor service reliability means the service does not reach its potential. - 12.2.1.3 Within the Village, the general good variety of walking routes e.g., pavements and the footpath network mean that walking is an attractive option for local trips. - 12.2.1.4 Conflicts with through-traffic in the centre of the village make for an intimidating cycling environment, but the development of off-road routes and the compact nature of the village also mean that cycling has real potential as a mode of local transport. - 12.2.1.5 Address concerns about the safety and speed of traffic outside both schools in Barton-le-Clay.
+12.2.1 The LATP identifies several priorities to improve the villages' sustainable transport links to other areas (see Map 11):

+12.2.1.1 Improving the walking and cycling routes to nearby villages, particularly the A6 and Sharpenhoe Road, are felt to be particularly poor, with routes often overgrown, and of poor quality where they are provided.

+12.2.1.2 The Village benefits from an hourly commercial bus service, but the limited types of stops, poor connectivity to e.g., Harlington railway station, and poor service reliability means the service does not reach its potential.

+12.2.1.3 Within the Village, the general good variety of walking routes e.g., pavements and the footpath network mean that walking is an attractive option for local trips.

+12.2.1.4 Conflicts with through-traffic in the centre of the village make for an intimidating cycling environment, but the development of off-road routes and the compact nature of the village also mean that cycling has real potential as a mode of local transport.

+12.2.1.5 Address concerns about the safety and speed of traffic outside both schools in Barton-le-Clay.
 Whilst speed reduction measures have recently been made outside Arnold Academy, and the traffic speeds outside Ramsey Manor Lower School are low, conflicts between vehicles and children walking to school creates a perceptual safety issue.

-59 Heath and Reach, Toddington, and Barton-le-Clay Local Area Transport Plan

-58 CBC has begun work on LTP4 which will update the LATPs and include new Government guidance e.g., Local Transport Note (LTN) 1/20 Cycle Infrastructure Design.
+&lt;sup>59 CBC has begun work on LTP4 which will update the LATPs and include new Government guidance e.g., Local Transport Note (LTN) 1/20 Cycle Infrastructure Design.
+Heath and Reach, Toddington, and Barton-le-Clay Local Area Transport Plan